RetroDECK/ES-DE/USERGUIDE-DEV.md

 sudo snap install retroarch
 ```

-Another issue on Raspberry Pi OS is that Sony DualShock 4 controllers have problems with some button presses that don't register correctly.
-This has not been seen on other Linux operating systems and will hopefully be patched out in the future via an OS update.
+On Raspberry Pi OS 10 Sony DualShock 4 controllers have problems with some button presses that don't register correctly.
+The issue appears resolved on Raspberry Pi OS 11.

+On Raspberry Pi OS 11 there are various graphics issues and sometimes the application or emulator completely freezes which requires a power cycle of the machine.
+This is seemingly due to GPU driver bugs and we can only wait for OS updates to address these problems.
+These issues have not been encountered on Raspberry Pi OS 10.

 ## Game system customizations